5 tips to reduce the cost of a loft conversion

 A loft conversion is one of the most cost-effective and least disruptive ways of extending your living space.
 With so much uncertainty in the housing market, staying put and extending upwards is even more appealing than ever!
 Here are our 5 tips to reduce the cost of a loft conversion.

-If you want an estimate of the cost of a loft conversion then our cost estimate tool will give you a high level figure to get your started!
+If you want an estimate of the cost of a loft conversion then check out our cost estimate tool.

 1. Keep the roof structure as it is

 Loft conversions are more expensive when you change the roof structure and add more windows.
 The cheapest loft conversion is a simple velux conversion where you simply add in velux windows and keep the roof as it is.
 So think what you will use your loft conversion for and whether you can keep the layout as it is to help reduce the cost of loft conversion.

 Also remember that for a comfortable loft conversion, you will need at least 2.2 metres at the highest point, which is normally the centre.
 If you don’t have the height, you can either lower the floor of the loft or raise the roof.
 These options are far more costly so ensure you take this into account when pulling your budget together.